mosip/documentation/docs/api-reference/ABIS-APIs.md

 June 09, 2020|A note related to targetFPIR was added June 26, 2020|New [failure reason](#failure-reasons) (code - 6, 8, 9, 10, 11, 12) for ABIS have been added.
 August 04, 2020|Analytics section has been added to the overall response for Identify and the [failure reason](#failure-reasons) have been updated.
+November 19, 2020|Note on encryption of biometric data share using referenceURL has been added.

 # Introduction
 An ABIS system that integrates with MOSIP should support the following operations.